TeamLinux01/scripts/README.md

 ## docker-up_env.sh

-Used to set enviromentable variables for docker-compose projects
+Used to set environmental variables for docker-compose projects

 * Copy the docker-up_env.sh to the folder above the docker projects
 * Edit the docker-up_env.sh to have the proper settings, then run the script for the docker project's folder